 To build a paper, cardboard or balsa glider is not difficult.
-Many Web
+Many

-fly very far.
-It rather gracefully falls to the ground.
-Some
+generally does not fly very far.
+It rather gracefully falls to the

-plans of that glider.
+page proposes the plans of that glider.
 I will try to explain the

 rules I followed to build it.
 The exact shape of the glider doesn't

 matter.
-What matters is to understand the rules and reasonings behind
+What matters is to understand the rules and reasoning behind

 and to be able to adapt them to other shapes and purposes.
 The

 explanations assume you have an elementary knowledge

 .
 If you want some insight in

 flight physics then maybe try this page: Basics of toy glider physics

 Here are drawings of the glider:

 The Wing span is 300 mm.
 The Wing chord is 50 mm.
 The wing is made

 out of a 2 mm balsa plate (fibers parallel with the span).
 The wing

 incidence is about 7°.
 The leading edge of the wing is made round

 while the upper side of the trailing edge is sandpapered:

 The front of the vertical mast has a height of 10 mm.
-The rear of the
+The rear of

+front of the body.
 (Jeffrey Reed pointed out that these measures

 actually yield an incidence of 7.97°, which is 8°.
 You will be

 closer to 7° if you use a height of 4 mm instead of 3 mm at the rear

 of the vertical mast.
 The ideal height would be 3.86 mm...)

 The body is a 250 mm rod of 3 x

 wood.
 The front end is a little hemisphere of hot glue.
 The rear end

 has been cut out a little bit at the bottom.
-The front weight is made
+The front weight is

-12 mm from the leading edge, like
+this case about 12 mm from the leading edge, like drawn below.
+The

-the rod's front end.
+rod's front end.
 (Possibly now add the hemisphere of glue at the

 top.)
 Test the center of gravity and remove or add little lengths of